If Alaska isn’t already on your bucket list, it should be.

 You can camp in the park itself or stay a few minutes down the road in one of the many mountain lodges.
 It’s a pleasant drive from Fairbanks or Anchorage, or you can hop on the Alaska Railroad which stops right by the Park information centre.
 The park is open year-round but accessibility is easiest from May to September.

-The Alaska Railroad will also transport you out to the Kenai Fjords National Park – a scenic 4-hour ride from Anchorage down the Turnagain Arm and through Chugach rainforest.
+The Alaska Railroad will also transport you out to the Kenai Fjords National Park – a scenic 4-hour ride from Anchorage down the Turnagain Arm and through Chugach rainforest (click here for the full story).
 Kenai Fjords NP is home to the Harding Icefield and the 40-odd glaciers that flow from it.
 The fjords themselves are as beautiful as anything you’ll see in the Southeast and easily accessible by day cruise from Seward.

 It kind of seems a tad too obvious to mention, but wildlife in Alaska is abundant!
 While there are plenty of conservation centres where you can check it out from behind a fence, if you keep you eyes peeled you’ll likely spot a fair few examples while you’re out exploring – although I still have yet to see a moose in the wild!

 On land you’re might run into wolves, caribou, bison, bear and bald eagles, while out in the fjords you’ll find humpback whales, orca, otters, seals and a huge variety of seabirds (including puffins!).